Smart + Strong.

 is a registered trademark of CDM Publishing, LLC.

-The POZ editors compiled the winners of the Fourth Annual POZ Awards.
+The POZ editors compiled the winners, as voted on by readers, of the 7th Annual POZ Awards.

 You have been inactive for 60 minutes and will be logged out in .
 Any updates not saved will be lost.